 I then decided to exit the park and took two lovely photos of Our Lady!

-The soup was very nice and I liked the texture and flavour,it also was seasoned with plenty of pepper which I enjoyed!
+The soup was very nice and I liked the texture and flavour,it also was seasoned with plenty of black pepper which I enjoyed!

 I think that soup is much nicer and healthier when it is seasoned with herbs like basil,parsley and watercress,and with spices such as pepper and chilli rather than loaded with salt which is very bad for people as it causes high blood pressure!